Our process

 How we source information

-• Primary research first.
-We link to peer-reviewed studies (preferably systematic reviews and meta-analyses), Health Canada guidance, Statistics Canada surveys, and major Canadian health authorities such as CAMH, the Heart and Stroke Foundation, and provincial ministries of health.
+- We link to peer-reviewed studies (preferring systematic reviews and meta-analyses), Health Canada guidance, Statistics Canada surveys, and major Canadian health authorities such as CAMH, the Heart & Stroke Foundation and provincial ministries of health wherever possible.

-• Canadian context.
-Where US research is all that's available, we flag it and explain how the Canadian context differs.
+- Where only US or international research is available, we flag it and explain how the Canadian context differs.

 How we handle affiliate partnerships

-Some UnityLife articles include affiliate links.
-When you buy through one of these links we may earn a commission at no extra cost to you.
-Commissions never influence which products we recommend.
-We only link to Canadian-available products that a member of our team has tested or that our expert reviewer has vetted.
-Every article with affiliate links opens with a visible disclosure.
+Some articles include affiliate links.
+When you buy through one of these links we may earn a commission at no additional cost to you.
+Commissions never decide what we recommend — every article with affiliate links opens with a visible disclosure.
+See our full disclosure page for details.

 How to correct us

 If you spot an error, please email editor@unitylife.ca.
-Corrections are made transparently — we update the article, change the Reviewed date, and post a brief correction note at the bottom.
+We correct transparently — we update the article and, where needed, add a short correction note at the bottom.

 In a crisis